errbotio/errbot/docs/user_guide/plugin_development/basics.rst

 If you don't see your plugin listed or it shows up as unloaded, make sure to start your bot with *DEBUG*-level logging enabled and pay close attention to what it reports.
-You will most likely see an error being reported somewhere along the way while Err starts up.
+You will most likely see an error being reported somewhere along the way while Errbot starts up.

 Next steps
 ----------

-You now know enough to create very simple plugins, but we have barely scratched the surface of what Err can do.
-The rest of this guide will be a recipe-style set of topics that cover all the advanced features Err has to offer.
+You now know enough to create very simple plugins, but we have barely scratched the surface of what Errbot can do.
+The rest of this guide will be a recipe-style set of topics that cover all the advanced features Errbot has to offer.